sympy/sympy/doc/src/modules/galgebra/ga.rst

-and how the *ga* module can be used to verify and expand geometric algebra identities consisting of relations between the abstract vectors :math:`a`, :math:`b`, :math:`c`, and :math:`d`.
+and how the *galgebra* module can be used to verify and expand geometric algebra identities consisting of relations between the abstract vectors :math:`a`, :math:`b`, :math:`c`, and :math:`d`.

 .. code-block:: python

-    from sympy.ga.ga_print import xdvi
+    from sympy.galgebra.printing import xdvi
-    from sympy.ga.ga import *
+    from sympy.galgebra.ga import *
     Format()

     (a,b,c,d) = MV.setup('a b c d')